-- To improve your athletic performance by removing heat fatigue from the pitcher’s arm between innings.
-The temperature altering sleeve may improve the pitcher’s endurance by delaying the onset of fatigue during their outings.
+To improve your athletic performance by removing heat fatigue from the pitcher’s arm between innings.
+The temperature altering sleeve may improve pitcher’s endurance by delaying the onset of fatigue when throwing a baseball.

+>

-Directions – How to Use
+> Directions – How to Use

+>

-- Prepare.
-Refrigerate cold packs to 40-50 °F before use on hot days.
-And remove heat pack from package 30 minutes before use.
+> - Prepare.
+Refrigerate cold packs to 40-50 °F before use.
+If applying heat, active your heat pack 30 minutes before use per their instructions.

-- Make sure you secure the top of the sleeve with attached strap to prevent air from escaping and to seal the negative pressure compression recovery sleeve.
+> - Make sure you secure the top of the sleeve with attached strap to prevent air from escaping and to seal the negative pressure compression recovery sleeve.

-- Make sure you use the suction squeeze pump until air is completely removed from inside the sleeve.
+> - Make sure you use the suction squeeze pump until air is completely removed from inside the sleeve.

-- Make sure you periodically squeeze the squeeze pump to remove air and hold the negative pressure compression.
+> - Make sure you periodically squeeze the squeeze pump to remove air and hold the negative pressure compression.